by Kurt Vonnegut

-- The American is Paul Lazzaro, the Illinois car thief, whose arm has been broken by an Englishman whose cigarettes he tried to steal.
+- The American is Paul Lazzaro, a car thief from Illinois.
+His arm has been broken by an Englishman whose cigarettes he tried to steal.

 - The Englishman Lazzaro tried to rob played Cinderella's Blue Fairy Godmother in the play they put on to welcome the Americans.

 - The Blue Fairy Godmother is carrying Lazzaro's upper body; the British colonel who gave Billy his morphine is carrying his feet.

 - The two men agree that the Americans seem like a pathetic bunch.

 - A German army major comes by the hospital to apologize to the Englishmen for having to put up with the Americans.